 - Let it sit.
 Let the onions sit at room temperature for 10-15 minutes to cool slightly, then cover and refrigerate.
 They're ready to eat in 30 minutes and even better after a few hours.
 Store pickled red onions in the pickling liquid in the fridge for up to 2 weeks.

-- For the best flavor, refrigerate for at least 2 hours before serving.
+- Refrigerate for at least 2 hours if time allows.

 Flavor Variations